kklis/resolver/README.md

 Foo *foo2 = new Foo(ioc::Container::Resolve<ILogger>());
 ```

-You can also use the container as a service locator, which means that the class uses the container instance to retrieve the dependencies itself:
+You can also use the container as a service locator, which means that a class uses a container instance to retrieve the dependencies itself:

 ```cpp
 class Foo {